-- 1. The Team Captain must be a current UKFL© member and will submit the Team name (and Secondary names if applicable) onto the UKFL© Website.
+- The Team Captain must be a current UKFL© member and will submit the Team name (and Secondary names if applicable) onto the UKFL© Website.
 The UKFL© will approve the name and if acceptable this name will be registered with the UKFL© and no other Team will be permitted to use it. - 2.
-A UKFL© Registered team must comprise of only UKFL© Registered dogs, and all handlers of these dogs must be current members of the UKFL© - 3.
-Dogs may be entered for racing in more than one type of team at any UKFL© sanctioned Event but not on the same day.
-Dogs may not run in 2 League teams.
-(EG. Dogs can run in a League and Tag team but not a League team in division 1 and League team in division 4 in the same sanctioned event.) - 4.
-Dogs are permitted to run on 2 consecutive days in 2 different league teams if the

-- Events are separate sanctioned Events. - 5.
+A UKFL© Registered team must comprise of only UKFL© Registered dogs, and all handlers of these dogs must be current members of the UKFL©. - 3.
+Dogs may be entered for racing in more than one type of team at any UKFL© sanctioned Event but not on the same day, with the exception of excluded dogs who may be permitted to be added to pre-cadets following exclusion.
+Dogs may not run in 2 League teams. (e.g. Dogs can run in a League and Tag team but not a League team in division 1 and League team in division 4 in the same sanctioned event). - 4.
+Dogs are permitted to run on 2 consecutive days in 2 different league teams if the Events are separate sanctioned Events. - 5.
 For each heat, the team must indicate to the Scribe which dogs will be running.
 Once the heat has begun, alternate dogs may not be substituted until the heat is over. - 6.
 Please also see Section 6 for Types of Teams.